The shell

 - Create Boo: adds a new agent to the selected team (shown only when connected to a runtime that can create agents).

-- The global nav: anchored to the bottom of the column, split into a primary block and a secondary block.
+- The global nav: anchored to the bottom of the column.
+It holds the work surfaces you switch between most, plus a Settings gear and the theme toggle.

 Content area (column 3)